alejosilvalau/coding-interview-prep/SystemsExpert/Design Tinder/design-tinder.md

   - If two users swipe right on each other, they can match
   - Once matched, the two users can chat and have an open line of communication.
 - Super-Liking
-  - Special type of swipe, in which you put yourself at the top of the person's deck who is swipping your profile.
+  - Special type of swipe, in which you put yourself at the top of the person's deck who is swiping your profile.
   - If you are user 1 and Super-like user 2, user 2 will see user 1 at the top of his deck.
   - Plus there is a visual indicator that user 1 has **Super-Liked** user 2.
 - Undoing